 As a non-resident alien, we do not need U.S. credit nor U.S. income documentation.
 We do require that the client provide income documentation showing her ability to pay (we may need assistance in translating any income documentation provided in a foreign language).
-The key is that the loan-to-value ratio (LTV) does not exceed 65%.
+The key is that the combined loan-to-value ratio (CLTV) does not exceed 65%.
 Depending on other risk factors, we may need to reduce the LTV even further.

 Additionally, due to challenges that may arise with clients residing internationally, we also require that the customer designate a “personal representative” who resides in Hawaii and is authorized to receive correspondence and other communications on the borrower’s behalf.
 We also require, as additional collateral, the equivalent of 6 months’ worth of PITI (principal, interest, taxes and insurance) and maintenance fees (for condos).
 This money is deposited in an interest-bearing secured Finance Factors savings account and is kept as additional collateral for the life of the loan.

 I just found out that my purchase transaction does not conform to the current guidelines of a Freddie Mac loan.Are there any options for saving this deal?

 Ourlineup of specialty portfolio loans and custom underwriting guidelines can help with different non-conforming situations on your loan.For example, if you have a client with a house in poor condition consider our ALT-Rehab loan at 89.9% LTV.
 Or a portfolio ARM that gets the borrower into the property so they can repair it and then pursue a fixed rate conforming loan.If it’s in “tear down” condition we can consider placing it into a land loan program.